T'Channa

 T'Channa is a fictional character appearing in American comic books published by Marvel Comics.
 Created by Ben Dunn, the character first appeared in Marvel Mangaverse #3 (June 2002).
 T'Channa is the princess of the fictional African nation of Wakanda.
 She is the younger sister of T'Challa, who is the king of Wakanda and the Black Panther.
 She becomes the apprentice and successor of Doctor Doom.

 Publication history

 The character was introduced in Marvel Mangaverse #3 (June 2002) and was created by Ben Dunn, whose work is best known on the comic series Ninja High School.
-The Marvel Mangaverse series describes a manga-like universe.
+The Marvel Mangaverse series combines aspects of the standard Marvel Universe with the aesthetic of manga.
 Shuri, a sister of T'Challa in the mainstream Marvel Universe, created by writer Reginald Hudlin and artist John Romita Jr. first appears in Black Panther vol. 4 #2 (May 2005).
 Unlike her Mangaverse counterpart, Shuri is a hero and becomes her brother's successor as Black Panther.
-On Earth-2149, featured in the Marvel Zombies series, T'Challa has a son with Lisa Hendricks and his name is T'Channa, created by Robert Kirkman and Sean Phillips.
+On Earth-2149, featured in the Marvel Zombies series, T'Challa has a son with Lisa Hendricks named T'Channa.
+T'Channa was created by Robert Kirkman and Sean Phillips.